carriegardner428/cybersecurity_datascience/README.md

-# Datascience for Cybersecurity Notebooks
+# Data Science for Cybersecurity Notebooks

 This project documents how to analyze cybersecurity data with machine learning tools and techniques in python.
 The tutorials run in [Jupyter Notebooks] (http://jupyter.org/install.html) and depend on the environment described in the environment.yml file.